Where in the World are you?

 The Servant links:

 After Minty decided to call it a day in 1997, three of its members: Dan Black, Matt Fisher and Trevor Sharpe started a new band called The Servant together with Chris Burrows.
 Initially sounding like the more pop-oriented Minty material with a bit of Pulp (before Pulp started to help the aged) and a good portion of funk, the Servant played a number of very successful gigs and early on established themselves as a top live act.
 They recorded the EP Mathematics in 2000, which was well received by the critics and fans, but did not exactly set the charts on fire.
 This was followed up in 2001 by another EP With the Invisible, which disappeared into even deeper obscurity than the previous one.
 Then the band seemingly disappeared - from a UK perspective.
 Because in France they'd been having more luck and ended up achieving cult status.
 It was only when the band was commissioned to supply a track for the movie Sin City (an ace instrumental version of their track Cells) that the rest of the World started to catch up again.
 In spite of being featured on the trailer, the track didn't actually make it to the final cut of the movie or the original soundtrack.
 The original version is however available on the album The Servant from early 2004 and the instrumental version later appeared on the soundtrack for another movie, The Transporter 2.
 The band went into the studio again to record their next album How To Destroy a Relationship in August 2005 (released 2006).
 By this time their sound had become more mellow and dare we say mainstream.
 They played Glastonbury 2007 and a number of London gigs for the first time in ages.
 They looked set to take Manhattan and then Berlin.
 Then they broke up.
-You can still listen them on The Servant MySpace page and make sure you also check out their videos.
-Since the split Dan Black has been trying to launch what could become a very successful solo career.
+Make sure you check out their videos on YouTube.

 Jocelyn West links:

 Jocelyn West was one of the original three members of Miranda Sex Garden.
 Her marriage brought her to the US and away from Miranda Sex Garden before the recording of Iris.
 In the States she teamed up with film director and musician David Lynch (yes - that David Lynch!) for a recording of material by Hildegard von Bingen.
-This resulted in the critically acclaimed album Lux Vivens, where Jocelyn appeared under her married name as Jocelyn Montgomery.
+This resulted in the critically acclaimed and stunningly beautiful album Lux Vivens, where Jocelyn appeared under her married name as Jocelyn Montgomery.
 Jocelyn has since worked on several albums with the medieval music ensemble Sinfonye led by Stevie Wishart.

 Information and video clips about Lux Vivens from lynchnet.com